 This type of question helps you assess the risks of doing nothing against the benefits of making a change.
 It also gives insight into the client’s motivations for wanting to make changes.

-3. “What has prevented you from relieving the pain thus far?”
+3. “What has prevented you from relieving the pain?”

 This question not only helps you identify the potential obstacles a client is facing, but also the past and present solutions they’ve used to address the problem.
 If they’ve tried other solutions, you have an opportunity to follow up and ask about those experiences, what went wrong and what the client would have changed.
 Knowing the history can help you pinpoint a better alternative.

-Example answer: “Honestly, we don’t know anything about online reviews, so we’re stuck for now.”
+Example client answer: “Honestly, we don’t know anything about online reviews, so we’re stuck for now.”

-4. “What should putting a new system in place do to solve the problem?”
+4. “How would putting a new system in place solve the problem?”

 You may have the perfect solution to the client’s problem, but if their expectations aren’t realistic, they may never be happy with the results.
 This question is about gauging and setting expectations.